bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Yeah, and there are different attacks on the PTP networks.
 We do early on, one idea was maybe we can even detect somebody trying to eclipse us and they keep opening connections and so on.
 Obviously, I think that's a really hard challenge and you probably have better defense by just having another out of bounds source of your block headers.
-But this might be, might be an interesting way of detecting attacks that we don't know about or learning about attacks that are actually performed on Inverk.
+But this might be an interesting way of detecting attacks that we don't know about or learning about attacks that are actually performed on Inverk.
 We don't know even about yet.

 Speaker 0: 00:20:35

-Yeah, I think sharing information from nodes that aren't necessarily connected is probably pretty important for the health of the network generally and this is something that Ethan Heilman brought up when he spoke at the residency of just doing better health monitoring.
+I think sharing information from nodes that aren't necessarily connected is probably pretty important for the health of the network generally and this is something that Ethan Heilman brought up when he spoke at the residency of just doing better health monitoring.
 And it seems like that is still pretty infantile in terms of the kinds of things that we still need.

 Speaker 1: 00:20:55